AndersDeath/diary2/000-current.md

 # 27 June - Tuesday - Yerevan - 271 day of immigration

 Today we looked two apartments.
 Unfortunately both of the are not good.
 We rejected them.
+I was working for a whole day, had